LogoLogo

 Connector Rules

-In the upload and download rules you define different properties when setting up a connector.
+In the upload and download rules, you define different properties when setting up a connector.
 A connector can be used by multiple projects and a connector can have multiple upload and download rules.
 Configuration can be changed anytime.
 Changes to the configuration will be applied approximately 60 seconds after changes are made in ICA if the connector is already connected.
 If the connector is not already started when configuration changes are made in ICA, it will take about 60 seconds after the connector is started for the configuration changes to be propagated to the connector.
 The following are the different properties you can configure when setting up a connector.
 After adding a rule and installing the connector, you can use the Active checkbox to disable rules.

 Below is an example of a new connector setup with an Upload Rule to find all files ending with .tar or .tar.gz located within the local folder C:\Users\username\data\docker-images.